 - Board member of International Advisory Board on Superplasticity

-- Consulting Professor of University of Science and Technology-Beijing, China
+- Consulting Professor of Hong Kong City University

 - Visiting Chair Professor of National Sun Yat-sen University, Taiwan

 2004 Fellow of TMS (The Materials, Minerals, and Metallurgical Society)